 c) had so many bright, raw, vegetable combinations it was like a rainbow explosion

-Needless to say, I knew this dragon bowl would have to be recreated in the kitch.
+Needless to say, I knew this Thai red curry dragon bowl would have to be recreated in the kitch.

-Dragon bowls aren’t a new thing.
-A dragon bowl is simply a meal-in-a-bowl that consists of a high-quality protein and nutrient dense vegetables over a whole grain base like rice, or is sometimes served over roasted sweet potatoes and a bed of spinach.
+Thai red curries aren’t a new thing, and neither is a “dragon bowl”, which is simply a meal-in-a-bowl that consists of a high-quality protein and nutrient dense vegetables over a whole grain base like rice, or is sometimes served over roasted sweet potatoes and a bed of spinach.

 I stuck with spinach and brown rice as the base for my bowl, and then chose to go with chicken, broccoli, snap peas, and peppers in a delicious red curry sauce (with peanut butter and tahini!) as the bulk of the bowl.
 Then I chose to use similar toppings as the bowl I enjoyed at Communitea – cabbage, carrots, cilantro, peanuts, and bean sprouts for that crunch!